 A little 411 on psyllium husk: it’s a form of dietary fiber made from the husks of the plantago ovata’s seeds.
 It takes on the fluffing and gluing characteristics that gluten does in traditional bread recipes and is the secret ingredient in tons of low carb recipes!
 (You’ll see it frequently on my website!)

-Almond Flour – Use a fine grain low carb flour option to achieve the ideal fluffy, biscuit-like texture.
+Almond Flour – Use a fine grain keto flour option to achieve the ideal fluffy, biscuit-like texture.

 Believe it or not, this ingredient helps to add “fluff” to this bread and is a miracle-working in many gluten free bread recipes.
 Be sure to grab the non-flavored kind!

 Xanthan Gum – A popular food additive that is gluten-free (hooray!) and used as a thickener and/or stabilizer.
 It’s a common ingredient in gluten-free baking/cooking because it mimics the elasticity and fluffiness that gluten provides in traditional baked goods.

 Heavy Cream – Make sure this keto milk is cold when you stir it into the dry ingredients.
 If you want to make this dairy-free, omit the cream and instead use full-fat coconut milk.